Ocean-Science-Analytics/bioengineering-course/README.md

 careers in bioengineering, research, and biology.
 Sponsors of the STEM Summer course include:
 ![alt text](https://github.com/Ocean-Science-Analytics/bioengineering-course/tree/main/images/All_Logos.png)

-To access the course materials, visit the [Bioengineering Course](https://ocean-science-analytics.github.io/bioengineering-course/Bioengineering_Course.html) site.
+To access the course materials, visit the <a href="https://ocean-science-analytics.github.io/bioengineering-course/Bioengineering_Course.html">Bioengineering Course</a> site.